Moskari/scx11scanner/README.md

 ## Installation

-Tested only with Python 3.5 (Windows), but underlying PySerial module should support linux also.
+Tested only with Python 3.5 (Windows), but underlying PySerial module should also support Linux.

 `pip install <directory path where is setup.py>`

-Requires running SCX11's Immediate Motion Creator and opening the serial ports before running any scripts.

 ## License